LukeSmithxyz/mutt-wizard/README.md

 - Can automatically set mail updates as often as you want to sync your mail and update you when new mail arrives
 - Provides sensible defaults and an attractive appearance for the neomutt email client

-I maintain mutt-wizard for GNU/Linux, but individual contributors have also made it compatible with Mac.

 ## Install and Use

 ```